You are viewing a story from harrypotterfanfiction.com

-Dean and Seamus have always been beyond supportive mates to me, though they are much more verbal about it after six pints each.
-It doesn’t hurt that Italy, the team they were rooting for, beat Spain in the football match.
-I am sitting on my sofa with a congratulatory bottle of ale (the only one they managed to set aside for me) and beaming brighter than I ever have.
+Dean and Seamus have always been supportive to me, though they are much more verbal about it after six pints.
+It doesn’t hurt that their team, the Haileybury Hammers, won the match.
+I am sitting on my sofa with a congratulatory bottle of beer (the one they managed to set aside for me) and beaming brighter than I ever have.
 Seamus and Dean take turns alternatively punching my shoulder, ruffling my hair, hugging me and then shoving me.
-Men.

-I completely missed the football match because I ended up staying at Le Chat Noir even after Rose went home for the night, mentioning something about a guy.
-I stayed for an hour poring over the notes in the folder, some of which were actually accurate.
-Apparently Rose hadn’t done much research as there wasn’t a photograph of Wood to speak of.
-But I wouldn’t be going into the interview completely empty-handed; my obsession with Quidditch has allowed me to glean some information over the years.
+I completely missed the match because I stayed at Le Chat Noir, even after Rose.
+I spent an hour poring over her notes, most of which were accurate.
+Apparently Rose hadn’t done much research, as there wasn’t a photograph of Wood to speak of.
+But I wouldn’t be going into the interview empty-handed.
+My obsession with Quidditch has allowed me to glean some information over the years.

-Seamus sits back, smacking a hand over his forehead.
-“I can’t believe you get to interview Oliver Wood!”
+Seamus sits back, smacking a hand over his forehead, “I can’t believe you get to do his first interview since the injury!”

 I try to remember.
 Honestly, I can’t even picture what Oliver Wood looks like.
-From my calculations he was four years ahead of me, which means he graduated before I had really even gotten into Quidditch.
-And being from another House didn’t help much either.
+From my calculations he was four years ahead of me, which means he graduated before I had become interested in Quidditch.
+Being from another Hogwarts house didn’t help.

 “Well, no,” I mumble.
 “But that doesn’t have anything to do with being a good journalist.”

-Seamus ignores me, still on his Oliver Wood rant, “To think we were in school with the tosser, I mean, I never really got to talk Quidditch with him!
+Seamus ignores me, “To think we were in school with the tosser!
+And look at him now.
+I never even got to talk Quidditch with him!
 I tried, but he always just kind of stared at me funny...”

-Dean raises an index finger, squinting.
-“That’s because you followed him everywhere and couldn’t formulate a proper sentence around him.
+Dean raises an index finger, “That’s because you followed him everywhere and couldn’t formulate a proper sentence.
 I’m pretty sure he thought you had the hots for him.”

-I snort, “Yeah, didn’t you follow him into the Gryffindor locker room before a match once?”
+I snort, “Yeah, didn’t you follow him into the locker room before a match once?”

 “Even though he was showering?”
 Dean adds.

 “The Hog’s Head at ten.
-Nobody will be there to get in the way,” I answer suspiciously.
-Then I realize why he’s looking at me like that.
-“Seamus, no.”
+Nobody will be there to get in the way…” I say suspiciously.
+Then I realize why he’s looking at me like that, “Seamus, no.”

 “Come on Edie, please!” he begs.
 “I just want to get a look at him!”

-Dean quirks an eyebrow.
-“And you’re sure you don’t have the hots for him.”
+Dean quirks an eyebrow, “And you’re certain you don’t have the hots for him.”

-“Tell him, sister,” Dean says, clinking bottles with me.
-Seamus grumbles something and says no more on the matter, apparently quelled.
+“Tell him, sister,” Dean clinks bottles with me.
+Seamus grumbles but says no more, apparently quelled.

 I take the last swig of my beer.
-It’s getting far too late--I should have been in bed hours ago, though I know sleep will be hard to find even now.
-Happiness is still bubbling up inside me as I rise to my feet, stretching my arms widely.
-With a loud yawn I say, “You two had better stay here again.”
-Then I point a stern finger at Seamus and add, “No drinking and Apparating.”
-The last time that happened, the poor bugger Splinched himself and had to magically regrow one of his toes.
+It’s getting far too late.
+I should have been in bed hours ago, though I know sleep will be hard to find.
+Happiness is still bubbling inside me as I stretch widely, “You two had better stay here again.”
+I point a stern finger at Seamus, “No drinking and Apparating.”
+The last time that happened, the poor bugger Splinched himself and had to regrow one of his toes.

-“I know, I know,” he mumbles and I see him eyeing his left foot.
+“I know, I know,” he mumbles, eyeing his left foot.

-“I know, like Ukraine could actually beat Italy,” Dean says, though we both know what I’m talking about.
-He rests his arm on the sofa behind me, “I’m happy for you, Lennox.”
+“I know, like Ukraine could actually beat Italy,” Dean grins, knowing what I’m actually talking about.
+He rests his arm on the sofa behind me.
+“I’m happy for you, Edie.”

 Although I’ve always been awkward with sentiment, I manage, “Well it’s all because of your brilliant work landing me the internship.
 So thanks.
 It’s been interesting, to say the least, but this whole article would never have happened without it.”

-“True!”
-I acknowledge, though neither of us is honestly worried.
 After my glass of water is finished, and it’s late enough that I may actually be able to sleep, I rise to my feet.
-“Well goodnight, Mister Thomas,” I say.
+“Well, goodnight then.”

-“I doubt I’ll get any rest with that racket going on.”
-He looks at Seamus, who releases a grizzly-like snore.
-“But all the same, goodnight Miss Lennox.”
+“I doubt I’ll get any rest with that racket going on,” he looks at Seamus, who releases a grizzly-like snore on cue.
+“All the same... 'night, Edie.”

-It crosses my mind to ask if Dean would rather sleep in my room with me, but something about it seems a bit off.
+It crosses my mind to ask if Dean would rather sleep in my room with me, but something about that feels weird.
 I suppose we just haven’t reached that point in our bro-lationship.
-With a parting grin I head for my room and crawl into bed.
-And for the first time in what feels like forever, I drift off to sleep genuinely pleased with the way my life’s heading.
+With a parting grin I crawl into bed.
+And for the first time in what feels like forever, I drift off to sleep genuinely pleased with the way things are headed.

 Unfortunately, the pleasant feeling only lasts for the six hours that I am unconscious.
-The morning starts off when I awake thirty minutes later than planned.
-Then as I am getting ready, I notice that the dress I laid out has an enormous hole in its skirt from when I once drunkenly dropped a lit cigarette on myself.
+The morning starts off when I awake thirty minutes later than intended.
+Then it turns out the dress I laid out has an enormous hole, from when I once drunkenly dropped a lit cigarette on myself.
 I had totally forgotten about it.
 In a flurry of panic I rush into the living room and try to awake Seamus, who is surprisingly good with clothes-mending charms.
 But even grabbing his shoulders and shaking them doesn’t budge him.
 That man has got to be the world’s heaviest sleeper.

-“Just take mine, you’ll be alright,” Dean assures with a somewhat worried look.
+“Just take mine, you’ll be alright,” Dean assures with a vaguely terrified look.
 He hands me the expensive artist’s quill I bought him.
 After blurting a thank-you I turn on the spot, and with a loud crack I am finally gone.

 Time passes.
 Soon it’s 10:45 and I’m running out of excuses for this Oliver Wood.

-I am rereading the notes for what feels like the thousandth time when I hear the clang of the rusty bell above the door.
-I glance up and see, to my horror, Viktor Krum striding in.
-My stomach lurches--I do not want him to recognize the girl who kicked him out of the pub last night.
-I grab one of Rose’s parchments and hold it so that it covers my face.
+I am rereading the notes for the thousandth time, when I the rusty bell over the door clangs.
+I glance up and see Viktor Krum striding in.
+My stomach lurches in horror.
+I do not want him to recognize the girl who kicked him out of the pub last night.
+I hunch over in my seat so that I’m obstructed by the giant coffee tureen.

-After a moment I dare to peek around the corner of the parchment.
+After a moment I dare a peek.
 Krum is standing near the bar, wearing those daft sunglasses even though it’s rainy for one, and two he’s indoors.
-Why do all celebrities think that the rules of common sense don’t apply to them?
-Then I realize that he’s probably covering up the black eye from last night’s pub fight.
-I wonder what he’s doing here and absentmindedly set the parchment back down.
-But the longer I watch him, the clearer it becomes that he’s waiting for somebody.
+Then I realize that he’s probably covering up his black eye.
+I wonder what he’s doing here.
+The longer I watch him, the clearer it becomes that he’s waiting for somebody.

 Then, several things happen at once.
-Viktor Krum turns in my direction and does a double-take when he sees me.
-At the same time I snatch up a page of the Daily Prophet and hide behind it.
-The bell clangs again, the door is opening, and I see a very hungover Seamus trying his best to look casual as he saunters in.
-Though I am beyond furious to see him here, I don’t have time to think about it because Viktor Krum is making his way over to me.
+Viktor Krum turns in my direction and does a double-take.
+At the same time I snatch up a page of the Daily Prophet to hide behind.
+The bell clangs again as the door opens, and I see a very hung over Seamus trying his best to look casual as he saunters in.
+I’m furious and I don’t have time to think about it—Viktor Krum is making his way over to me.

 Bugger, bugger, bugger, he recognizes me.

-Then I actually read the paper in front of my face and am confronted with a photograph of the very same person.
-But this article is not about Viktor Krum, or Bulgaria.
-It’s about the Keeper for Puddlemere United, Oliver Wood.
-And the resemblance is unmistakable.
+Then I actually read the paper in front of my eyes and am confronted with a photograph of the very same person.
+Same unruly brown hair, stocky build, and crooked nose.
+But this article is not about Viktor Krum.
+I read the headline: OLIVER WOOD TO RETURN TO PITCH.
+The resemblance is unmistakable.